UPPER, LOWER, PROPER Functions in Google Sheets

 Select cell H2 and enter:

-For "ministry of magic", this returns MINISTRY OF MAGIC.
-For "Weasleys Wizard Wheezes", it returns WEASLEYS WIZARD WHEEZES.
+=UPPER(E2) For "holmes and watson consulting", this returns HOLMES AND WATSON CONSULTING.
+For "Watson Medical Supplies", it returns WATSON MEDICAL SUPPLIES.
 UPPER is useful for creating consistent labels, headings, or standardized codes.

 After generating clean values with UPPER, LOWER, or PROPER, you can replace the originals: select the formula results, copy (Ctrl+C), select the original column, and paste as values only (Ctrl+Shift+V).
 Then delete the helper column.